UoA-eResearch/git-novice/episodes/09-conflict.md

 ```

 Suppose that Kai has added a similar picture in the meantime.
-her is a picture of a guacamole with nachos, but it is *also* called `guacamole.jpg`.
+It is a picture of a guacamole with nachos, but it is *also* called `guacamole.jpg`.
 When Sarah tries to push, she gets a familiar message:

 ```bash